microsoft/vscode-docs/docs/java/java-debugging.md

 - `hostName` (required) - The host name or IP address of remote debuggee.
 - `port` (required) - The debug port of remote debuggee.
-- `timeout` - Timeout value before reconnecting, in milliseconds (default to 30000ms).
+- `timeout` - Time out value before reconnecting, in milliseconds (default to 30000 ms).
 - `sourcePaths` - The extra source directories of the program.
 The debugger looks for source code from project settings by default.
 This option allows the debugger to look for source code in extra directories.
 - `projectName` - The preferred project in which the debugger searches for classes.
 There could be duplicated class names in different projects.
 It is required when the workspace has multiple java projects, otherwise the expression evaluation and conditional breakpoint may not work.
 - `stepFilters` - Skip specified classes or methods when stepping.